projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 .. code-block:: none

-   $ make FIRMWARE=uefi       # Build the UEFI hypervisor with the new .config
+   $ make 	# Build hypervisor with the new .config

 The build results are found in the ``build`` directory.
 You can specify a different Output folder by setting the ``O`` ``make`` parameter,